My Story

 My journey from GP to lifestyle medic.

-I graduated from Barts Medical School in 1995 and qualified as a GP in 2001, and my near obsession with food led me to return to the University of Surrey at a later date to study a postgraduate degree in nutrition., qualifying me as a nutritionist registered with and regulated by the Association for Nutrition (ANutr).
-Having met a number of likeminded colleagues, in 2016 I co-founded the British Society of Lifestyle Medicine
+This and my near obsession with food led me to return to University in Surrey to study a postgraduate degree in nutrition., qualifying me as a nutritionist registered with and regulated by the Association for Nutrition (ANutr).

 Get In Touch